 Estate of Corbitt v.
 Experimental Aircraft Ass’n., 146 Wn.
 App.
 1073, P.3d, 2008 WL 4542871 (Div.
 1, 2008)

-Mr. Laveson represented the EAA and NWEAA against a wrongful death claim brought by the Estate of decedent Donald Corbitt.
-This claim arose from Mr. Corbitt’s fatal aircraft crash while departing the Arlington Municipal Airport after attending the Arlington Fly-In.
-The Estate’s negligence claim focused primarily on premises liability.
-On appeal, the Court of Appeals reversed the jury verdict and remanded for entry of judgment in favor of the EAA and NWEAA.
-The Washington Supreme Court denied the Estate’s Petition for Review.
+Mr. Laveson defended the EAA and NWEAA against a wrongful death claim brought by the Estate of the decedent pilot.
+The Estate’s negligence claim focused primarily on premises liability law, asserting a duty to rescue.
+On appeal, the Court of Appeals held there was no legal duty to rescue the pilot following the crash, reversed the jury verdict, and remanded for entry of judgment in favor of the defendants.
+The Washington Supreme Court denied review.

 Olympic Pipe Line Co. v.
 Pacific Employers Ins.
 Co., 128 Wn.
 App.
 1003, P.3d, 2005 WL 1406125 (Div.
 1, 2005)

-Mr. Laveson defended first-layer excess insurers against coverage claims for environmental damages in excess of $450 million arising from the catastrophic failure of the Olympic Pipe Line in Bellingham, Washington.
-The trial court ruled in favor of the excess insurers on summary judgment.
-This trial court ruling was then upheld by the Washington Court of Appeals.
-The Washington Supreme Court denied the plaintiffs’ Petition for Review.
+Mr. Laveson defended an excess insurer against coverage claims for environmental damages in excess of $450 million arising from the catastrophic failure of the Olympic Pipe Line in Bellingham, Washington.
+The trial court ruled in favor of the excess insurers on summary judgment, finding that OPL was not an intended insured under policies that had been issued to the joint venture owners.
+On appeal, the Court of Appeals affirmed the trial court’s ruling.

 West v.
 Kelley, 109 Wn.
 App.
 1032, 2001 WL 1521994 (Div.
 2, 2001)

-Mr. Laveson defended a property owner against a neighboring property owner’s attempt to extinguish various easements.
-The trial court upheld the validity of the easements and awarded attorneys fees and costs to Mr. Laveson’s client under Washington’s frivolous lawsuit statute.
+Mr. Laveson defended a property owner against a neighbor attempting to extinguish various easements.
+The trial court upheld the validity of the easements and awarded attorneys’ fees and costs to the defendant property owner under Washington’s frivolous lawsuit statute.
 On appeal, the Court of Appeals upheld the trial court decision and award of attorneys’ fees.
-The Washington Supreme Court denied the plaintiff’s Petition for Review.
+The Washington Supreme Court denied review.

 First State Ins.
 Co. v.
 Kemper Nat.
 Ins.
 Co., 94 Wn.
 App.
 602, 971 P.2d 953 (1999)

-Mr. Laveson represented an excess insurer to recover the “excess” portion of the jury verdict in a wrongful death case from the primary insurer, based on the primary insurer’s refusal to enter into good faith settlement negotiations prior to trial.
-On appeal, the Court of Appeals reversed the jury verdict and remanded for entry of judgment in favor of the excess insurer as a matter of law.
+Mr. Laveson represented an excess insurer seeking to recover, from the primary insurer, the “excess” portion of the jury verdict in a wrongful death case, based on the primary insurer’s refusal to enter into good faith settlement negotiations prior to trial.
+On appeal, the Court of Appeals reversed the jury verdict and remanded for entry of judgment in favor of the excess insurer.

 Hurlbert v.
 Gordon, 64 Wn.
 App.
 386, 824 P.2d 1238 (1992)

-Mr. Laveson defended a well-established Washington law firm, which provided legal services in closing a commercial purchase and sale transaction, against a malpractice claim brought by the sellers.
-On appeal, the Court of Appeals ruled in favor of the law firm, reversing the jury verdict in favor of the sellers and imposed sanctions against the sellers’ attorneys.
+Mr. Laveson defended a Washington law firm that escrow provided legal services in closing a commercial purchase and sale transaction, against a malpractice claim brought by the sellers.
+The seller had been represented by independent legal counsel.
+On appeal, the Court of Appeals ruled in favor of the law firm, reversing the jury verdict; and imposed sanctions against the sellers’ attorneys.

 - American Bar Association